Skip to main content

 For detailed instructions about how to download and install the Certbot client, refer to the official Certbot instructions.

-The shell script contains the Certbot command to request and install certificates for your custom application using the parameters expected by the Trust Lifecycle Manager ACME service.
+The shell script contains the Certbot command to request and install certificates for your application via the Trust Lifecycle Manager ACME service.
+Below are example shell scripts for Linux and Windows.

 Variable definitions at the top of these shell scripts set the required ACME request parameters:

-• These must match up with the ACME arguments you configure for the custom application in Trust Lifecycle Manager.
+• These must match up with the ACME arguments you configure for the custom application in Trust Lifecycle Manager (see below).

-• During an automation event, values for these arguments are supplied to the shell script by the local DigiCert agent that calls it.
+• During an automation event, values for these arguments are supplied to the shell script by the local DigiCert agent.

 Commands used in the shell script: